Government of Portugal

-The Government of Portugal, also referred to as the Government of the Portuguese Republic, the Portuguese Government or simply the Government, is one of the four sovereignty bodies of the Portuguese Republic, together with the President of the Republic, the Assembly of the Republic and the courts.
+The Government of Portugal, also referred to as the Government of the Republic is one of the four sovereignty bodies of Portugal, together with the president, the assembly of the Republic and the courts.
 It is both the body of sovereignty that conducts the general politics of the country and the superior body of the Portuguese public administration.

 The term "constitutional government" or simply "government" also refers to the team of ministers and its period of management under one prime minister.
 This concept is similar to an "administration" in the parlance of a presidential republic or to a "collective ministry" in the parlance of some Commonwealth countries.
-Each government in this sense is identified by a roman number, with the present one (formed in March 2022) being the XXIII Constitutional Government of Portugal since the establishment of the current democratic regime, in 1976.
+Each government in this sense is identified by a roman number, with the present one (formed in June 2025) being the XXV Constitutional Government since the establishment of the current democratic regime, in 1976.

 Composition

 The Government comprises the prime minister, ministers and secretaries of state (junior ministers).
 Governments may also include one or more deputy prime ministers and deputy secretaries of state.
 Each minister usually heads a ministry and has assigned to him or her one or more secretaries of state, while certain governments may also assign one or more deputy ministers, as well.